Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 ---

 ## Types of Vibrations
-The vibration analysis is divided into two major categories:
+The vibration analysis in this project is divided into two major categories:

 ---